ckreisl/artwork/README.md

 `ArtWork.app/Contents/MacOs/ArtWork [OPTIONS] <rendersettings.xml>`

-If you successfully builded the program a help message will be displayed.
+If you successfully built the program a help message will be displayed.
 For more information check the **Linux** section.

+(tested on MacOS High Sierra 04/20/2018)

 ## Some more examples
 ![Lena Submodules](images/lena_modules.png)